The range of normal hemoglobin levels is; 12-16.

 The hospital doctor told me I was close to having a massive heart attack.
 What?
 No way!
 My body was not producing enough ferritin.
 I knew my fibromyalgia symptoms were flaring, I was beyond exhausted!
 I couldn’t think straight, I couldn’t walk to the bathroom and back to the couch without having to take a nap.
 I felt like I was always walking through sand with ankle weights on.
 Was this all due to low iron?
 Yes.
 This time the flare I was having was due to low iron.

 Here is the scariest part of it all, testing my ferritin level was a fluke.
 I was in for a regular medical checkup.
 My doctor noticed I look really pale, but the giveaway was my gums, she looked at my gums and said to her nurse, “I want to know what her iron level is.”
-I balked because I had just had my blood panels done … but I learned your iron levels are not regularly tested, she explained that test had to be ordered separately.
+I balked because I had just had my blood panels done … but I learned your iron levels are not regularly tested, she explained that the test had to be ordered separately.

 I knew I was anemic, my hemoglobin would sometimes reach a ten but usually stayed around an eight.
 I never knew about ferritin, even what it was or did.
 I do now!
 Low ferritin is not traditionally associated with fibromyalgia.
 Neither is anemia.
 But low levels of hemoglobin and/or ferritin for a person who has fibromyalgia can cause a severe flare.
-You will not get over it until you raise those levels.
+You will not get over a flare until you raise those levels.

 Ask to have your ferritin level checked!